 Toilets can be difficult to use if you have a mobility problem or another disability.
-An inability to use the toilet can lead to incontinence even when bladder and bowel function is normal.
+This can result in incontinence even when bladder and bowel function is normal.

 You may have difficulty using the toilet for one or more reasons; for example if you cannot: